btclayer2/lnd-hub/docs/node-runner.docker.en.md

 Currently, the wallet is not yet created.
 If you use `bitcoin.node=neutrino`, the lnd node will start running a lightweight neutrino node and begin syncing data.
 This synchronization may take some time, and wallet functionality will be unavailable during this period.

 You can view the current synchronization status and synchronization block height details through the following command.
+(You need to create a wallet first)

 ```shell
 # Synchronization Details